Rockstar Developer University resources background

 1. Clean Code by Robert C. Martin

 What it is: A manifesto for writing readable, maintainable, and professional-grade code.
-Robert C. Martin, known as Uncle Bob, argues that code quality is not optional — it is a professional obligation.
+Robert C. Martin, known as Uncle Bob, argues that code quality is not optional.
+It is a professional obligation.

 Why it belongs on this list: Clean Code rewires how you think about the act of writing code.
 Before reading it, most developers measure their work by whether it runs.
 After reading it, you start measuring by whether it communicates clearly to the next person who has to read it.
 That shift changes everything.